srse369/gto/TRANSFER.md

 ## Operational Logic

-- **Global mode:** If `ROOT_FOLDER_ID` is not set, the script finds every file you own anywhere in Drive.
+- **Global mode:** If `TRANSFER_ROOT_FOLDER_ID` is not set, the script finds every file you own anywhere in Drive.
-- **Recursive mode:** If `ROOT_FOLDER_ID` is provided, the script performs a breadth‑first traversal: processes the folder, discovers subfolders, and queues them for sequential processing.
+- **Recursive mode:** If `TRANSFER_ROOT_FOLDER_ID` is provided, the script performs a breadth‑first traversal: processes the folder, discovers subfolders, and queues them for sequential processing.
 - **Throttling:** ~400ms delay plus API overhead keeps under the 10 requests/second rate limit.

 ## Daily Quotas & Cooldowns